-A potential concern with our estimation of the ECA's effects on health at birth is that the introduction of the ECA could have been correlated with changes in mother characteristics.
+We first examine the validity of our results.
+A potential concern with our estimation of the ECA's effects on health at birth is that the introduction of the ECA could have been correlated with changes in demographic characteristics or local economic activity.
 For example, if the introduction of the ECA was correlated with an increase in conceptions for mothers with high proclivity for prenatal care in coastal counties, then our results reflect the change in the composition of mothers rather than the change from the air quality improvement the policy induced.

-We show evidence that maternal characteristics are not changing simultaneously with the policy exposure in column (2) of Table 2 and Figure 9.
-The outcome is a measure of the predicted birth weight based only on observed maternal characteristics, including education, marital status, race, ethnicity, age, smoking status, and diabetes.
-There is no observable change in predicted birth weight based on maternal characteristics after the policy was put in place.
-Similarly, column (2) of Table 2 shows there is no evidence of a systematic change in underlying maternal characteristics that corresponds to the policy variation, which is reassuring.
+We failed to find evidence that demographic and economic shocks correlated with the treatment are driving the results.
+To represent the many demographic characteristics relevant to infant health, we construct an index of maternal demographic characteristics, defined as the birth weight predicted from only observed maternal characteristics, including education, marital status, race, ethnicity, age, smoking status, and diabetes.
+As shown in Table 2 column 2 and Figure A5, we